-Consolidated income statement (IFRS) Consolidated statement of comprehensive income (IFRS)
+Consolidated income statement (IFRS) Consolidated statement of comprehensive income (IFRS) Consolidated balance sheet (IFRS) Consolidated cash flow statement (IFRS)

 Notes to the consolidated financial statements for the 2022 financial year

 The following table contains details about subsidiaries that the Group does not wholly own, and where significant non-controlling interests exist.
 The information is taken from the IFRS reporting packages of the companies concerned.